PiotrDratwa/My-website/README.md

 - **Express.js**: Web framework for handling routes and API calls.
 - **Google App Engine**: Deployment using `app.yaml`.
 - **NPM**: Manages dependencies.

+---

+All credit for the home page background animation goes to Bruno Vieira.